 As highlighted earlier, our review noted that the health board did not at the time of our review hold the necessary Home Office license to possess and dispense CDs in HMP Swansea.
 We were told that when healthcare services were repatriated to the health board in 2016, the health board did not supply CDs to HMP Swansea, and instead the prison received stock CDs directly from a pharmaceutical wholesaler.
-It was therefore established following legal advice obtained by the health board in conjunction with contact with the Home Office, that HMP Swansea required a license to possess and dispense CDs.
-This resulted in an action being set for the prison to apply for a Home Office licence to possess and dispense CDs.
+The Health Board sought legal advice on the application of Home Office CD license requirements, and the differences between the legal advice received and the view of the Home Office contributed to a delay in application for a license for HMP Swansea.

-However, in June 2020, the health board was notified by one pharmaceutical wholesaler which supplied CDs to HMP Swansea, that it required a copy of a Home Office CD license in place for the prison, to continue the supply of CD medication.
+In June 2020, the health board was notified by one pharmaceutical wholesaler which supplied CDs to HMP Swansea, that it required a copy of a Home Office CD license in place for the prison, to continue the supply of CD medication.
 The wholesaler agreed to a grace period until the end of 2020 to allow the prison to continue ordering and receiving CDs.
 By January 2021, a licence was not in place, one wholesaler therefore ceased the supply of CDs to the prison.